Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 </div>

 ' the way to deal with it is people dying (ratehr than changing their minds?)
+' since we are going to be dealing with change often, shouldn't we learn to deal with them better?

 ***

-' In the end we need to get things done
 # As programmers, we

 - cut corners